What is BGP (Border Gateway Protocol)?

 What is BGP used for?

-BGP offers network stability that guarantees routers can quickly adapt to send packets through another reconnection if one internet path goes down.
-BGP makes routing decisions based on paths, rules or network policies configured by a network administrator.
 Each BGP router maintains a standard routing table used to direct packets in transit.
-BGP uses client-server topology to communicate routing information, with the client-server initiating a BGP session by sending a request to the server.
+BGP uses client-server topology to communicate routing information, with the client initiating a BGP session by sending a request to the server.

 BGP routing basics

-BGP sends updated router table information only when something changes, and only the affected information.
-BGP has no automatic discovery mechanism, which means connections between peers must be set up manually, with peer addresses programmed in at both ends.
+BGP sends updated router table information only when something changes, and it sends only the affected information.
+BGP has no automatic discovery mechanism, which means network admins must manually set up connections between peers, with peer addresses programmed in at both ends.

-BGP in networking is based on TCP/IP.
-It operates on the OSI Transport Layer (Layer 4) to control the Network Layer (Layer 3).
-As described in RFC4271 and ratified in 2006, the current version of BGP-4 supports both IPv6 and Classless Inter-Domain Routing (CIDR), which enables the continued viability of IPv4.
-Use of the CIDR is a way to have more addresses within the network than with the current IP address assignment scheme.
+As described in RFC 4271 and ratified in 2006, the current version of BGP-4 supports both IPv6 and Classless Inter-Domain Routing (CIDR), which enables the continued viability of IPv4.
+Using CIDR enables a network to have more network addresses than with the current IP address assignment scheme.

 Common BGP issues